fordneild/mvb/README.md

 A block will be structured as:

-{"tx": <a single transaction>,
+{"self": <a single transaction>,
  "prev": <hash of the previous block>,
- "nonce": <the nonce value, used for proof-of-work>, "pow": <the proof-of-work, a hash of the tx, prev, and nonce fields>
+ "nonce": <the nonce value, used for proof-of-work>, "pow": <the proof-of-work, a hash of the self, prev, and nonce fields>
 }
 Hashes should be written as hexadecimal values with no prefix.
 An example: